P0L3NARUBA/source-engine-strike/README.md

 1. Download Python 3 and Git if necessary
 2. Clone the repo via git clone --recursive or just download as a zip if you want to
 3. Open a command prompt inside the folder
-4. Type **waf.bat configure -T release --prefix=cstrike --build-games=cstrike --disable-warns**
+4. Type **waf configure -T release --prefix=cstrike --build-games=cstrike --disable-warns**
    * You can add some additional parameters for example:
    * **--enable-opus** / activates voice chat, did'nt tested.
    * **--32-bits** / compiles 32-bit binaries
    * You can change the build type by just changing **-T release** with **-T debug**
 5. Wait until the command finishes
-6. Type **waf.bat build -p -v** and wait until compiling process being finished
+6. Type **waf build -p -v** and wait until compiling process being finished
    * Tooks about 15-20 minutes but it depends on your specs
-7. When everythings done, just enter **waf.bat install** to obtain the game binaries
+7. When everythings done, just enter **waf install** to obtain the game binaries
    * All the files should be in a folder called "cstrike", inside of the root
 8. Acquire CS:S files and put it into **source-engine-strike\cstrike** except bin files
 9. Download HL2 Pre-anniversary branch and copy the files inside hl2 folder that starts with <b>hl2_misc_***.vpk</b>